johncf/editor-design/README.md

 ## Plugin architecture

-There are two types of plugins:

-- **Core plugin**: Synchronous hooks - compiled along with core
-- **Shell plugin**: Asynchronous - dynamically loaded through scripts

-Maintain a centralized index of plugins, and also an option to download a pre-compiled binary of custom combination of core plugins (through on-demand compilation and caching?).
+All plugins should be implemented on top of the shell.
+Having a centralized index of plugins may help in defining dependency relationships.
+Dependencies should possibly be defined using capabilities (which should also be indexed).

 ### Capabilities

-Also maintain a centralized index of (versioned) _capabilities_.
 A capability defines an interface through which a certain task can be accomplished.
 A plugin may provide zero or more capabilities.
 Thus capabilities are a layer through which plugins may interact with and exploit each other.
-Capability is a concept existing only in the Shell.

 ## Other design articles